David Van Bik: Christian Ministry

 In 1950, after David Van Bik attained the Diploma in Theology in India, he worked as a lecturer at the Chin Hill Bible School under the American Baptist missionaries, Rev Robert G and Betty Johnsons in Hakha.
 He taught theology and other subjects including the Epistles of Paul until late 1950 when the school graduation took place.

-In 1955 to 1957 after he received the Bachelor of Theology in US, he taught the same subjects at the same Bible School in Hakha.
+In 1955 to 1957 after he received the Bachelor of Theology in the U.S., he taught the same subjects at the same Bible School in Hakha.
 In May 1959– 1963, he served as the Principal of the newly renamed Zomi Baptist Theological School in Falam.
 David was necessary to leave his Principalship for these reasons.
 Because of General Ne Win's coup in Myanmar on 2 March 1962, it was clear that Ne Win government would expel Rev Johnson from Myanmar while the expulsion was 'only a matter of time'.
 Therefore, David needed to do the Lai Bible translation work together with Johnson on a full-time basis before Johnson left Myanmar.
 He left the Zomi Baptist Theological School in Falam in 1963.
 During his principalship years of Zomi Baptist Theological School in Falam, he also served as a part-time Pastor at Falam Baptist Church.
 In 1963, he succeeded Rev Johnson as the Treasurer of the Hakha Baptist Association.

 After David Van Bik finished the Lai Bible translation work in 1976, he established the Christian Communication Centre in Hakha.
 Until 1985, he worked as the director and the publisher at this centre.
 In 1990–1996, he worked as the Principal of the newly established Chin Bible School in Hakha which was opened in 1990 and renamed as the 'Chin Christian University' in 2015.
 He was retired in May, 1996 but his activities remained mainly the same.